-The Australian Government is ensuring that any risks posed by Brexit after the transition period are addressed, while also identifying opportunities to enhance our relationships, including negotiating an Australia-UK FTA and Australia-EU free trade agreement.
+The Australian Government is ensuring that any risks posed by Brexit are addressed, while also identifying opportunities to enhance our relationships, including negotiating an Australia-UK FTA and Australia-EU free trade agreement.

-The Australian Government is continuing to work to ensure the arrangements Australian business rely on in the UK and EU can continue after Brexit.
-After the transition period ends, we will have ensured:
+The Australian Government is continuing to work to ensure the arrangements Australian business rely on in the UK and EU can continue.
+As of 1 January 2021, we have ensured:

-- mutual recognition of conformity assessments and certifications through a new Australia-UK agreement; exporters can be confident their goods comply with UK technical regulations before they depart Australia, saving businesses time and money.
+- mutual recognition of conformity assessments and certifications through a new Australia-UK agreement; exporters across multiple sectors can continue testing and certifying their goods to comply with UK technical regulations before they depart Australia, saving businesses time and money.

 - Smooth commercial operations for Australian mining companies, through a new Australia-UK Nuclear Cooperation Agreement.

-- Uninterrupted wine exports to the UK, under a new bilateral Wine Agreement; the UK will continue to accept Australian labelling standards and certification standards as well as winemaking practices.
+- Uninterrupted wine exports to the UK, under a new bilateral Wine Agreement; the UK will continue to accept the current arrangements for labelling standards, certification standards and winemaking practices.

 - Continued air services under a new MoU between Australia and the UK.

-- Continuity of equivalence decisions, providing certainty to businesses and consumers, under two Memoranda of Understanding (covering trade repositories and alternative investment funds) agreed by the UK Financial Conduct Authority (FCA) and the Australian Securities and Investments Commission (ASIC).
+- Continuity of equivalence decisions, providing certainty to businesses and consumers, along with enhanced cooperation under two Memoranda of Understanding (covering trade repositories and alternative investment funds) agreed by the UK Financial Conduct Authority (FCA) and the Australian Securities and Investments Commission (ASIC).

 Australia remains fully committed to the UK as an indispensable friend and ally.
 We also remain fully committed to our relationship with the EU, which is equally based on shared interests and common values.